To trivia or not to trivia. That is the question. Below you’ll find a great list of Shakespeare trivia questions and answers.

 The film featured Danny DeVito, Gregory Hines, James Remar, and Cliff Robertson.
 The song was written by Mervyn Warren and Mark Wahlberg.
 In the movie, the characters leave Wahlberg out of the rap song, and they act as though he has no rhythm.
 In real life, Mark Wahlberg was a professional rapper.
 (Go Marky Mark!)
 He also was featured on the song “In Love,” which is the end credit song of the film.

-Downloadable PDFs of Shakespeare trivia questions and answers
+And here is the image of Shakespeare trivia questions and answers.

 Other trivia questions

 If you are looking for other pages of trivia questions, here they are: